erzawansyah/fhevm-starterkit/docs/03_AUTOMATION_SCRIPT.md

 **Checks:**

-- ✓ Setiap starter punya `metadata.json`
+- ✓ Each starter has `metadata.json`
-- ✓ Metadata valid terhadap schema
+- ✓ Metadata is valid against schema
-- ✓ Setiap starter punya `contracts/` folder
+- ✓ Each starter has `contracts/` folder
-- ✓ Setiap starter punya `test/` folder
+- ✓ Each starter has `test/` folder
-- ✓ Setiap starter punya `README.md`
+- ✓ Each starter has `README.md`
-- ✓ Category, chapter, tags dalam taxonomy
+- ✓ Category, chapter, tags are in taxonomy

 **Output:**